|us.fulbrightonline.org||Seniors/Graduate Students||Sept. 15, 2019||See below|

 - Doctors of Medicine may receive grants for advanced academic study, but not for internships or residencies.
 Scholars with an M.D. degree who have completed their formal postgraduate training and propose attachment to a hospital or clinic for the purpose of independent or collaborative research should apply to the Fulbright U.S. Scholar Program through the Council for International Exchange of Scholars.
 Grants shall not authorize activity for which a license to practice medicine or nursing is required.
 The Fulbright Program cannot authorize proposals for medical research that involves clinical training, patient care or patient contact.

-- Begin the Fulbright application online, and select Case Western Reserve University as the endorsing institution.
+- Begin the Fulbright application online (application opens April 1, 2019), and select Case Western Reserve University as the endorsing institution.
 Dean Amanda McCarthy can be selected as the Fulbright Program Advisor for current undergraduate students, and Dean Lynmarie Hamel can be selected for current graduate students.
 Complete the full Fulbright application online (references included) by the campus deadline of Sept.
-15, 2017.
+15, 2019.

 - Campus interviews are required for all candidates.
 Times will be identified for interviews based on your class schedule and committee availability.
 Interviews will take place in late September.
 (See schedule below.)